groundflyer/lucid/README.md

 This task dispatcher doesn't erase type information as thread pools usually do, allowing compilers to apply more aggressive optimizations and also we can group tasks naturally with their types.

+# Building

+* CMake 3.9 or newer
+* Clang 7.1.0 or newer